On August 14, 1996, Arsenal confirmed the signing of Patrick Vieira from AC Milan. It worked out really rather well.

 The Gunners defeated Sir Alex Ferguson’s men 3-2 partway through the campaign thanks to a late David Platt header, but Vieira’s brilliant 27th-minute strike to make it 2-0 was just as crucial.

-The result showed the footballing world that the Gunners were ready to turn from pretenders into challengers.
+It was the result that showed the footballing world the Gunners were ready to turn from pretenders into challengers.

 If you think about Roy Keane’s career you will inevitably have thoughts of Patrick Vieira – and vice versa.
 There were plenty of feisty moments between the two on and off the field during a period of nine years during which Arsenal and United dominated English football.